As most readers know by now, Max Huntsman, Los Angeles County’s longtime and highly respected Inspector General has announced his retirement.

 According to Huntsman, the list of troubling lawsuits keeps on coming, and the present board of supervisors, continues to avoid fixing the issues that the lawsuits illuminate.

-Huntsman point has been validated in the last few days by the LASD’s reports, which show that, as of today, there have been 45 LA County jail deaths for the year of 2025.
+Huntsman point has been strengthened in the last few days by the LASD’s own reports, which show that, as of today, there have been 45 LA County jail deaths for the year of 2025.

 Youth Justice and lawsuits

-The big payout for the teenager was only made possible because the beating took place within visual reach of the CCTV camera.
+The big payout for the teenager was only made possible because the beating happened to be captured on camera.

 “Given the risks and uncertainties of litigation,” wrote the county’s lawyers, a “reasonable settlement at this time will avoid further litigation costs; therefore, a full and final settlement of the case is warranted.”

-There was no suggestion that that there might be an employee culture that encouraged the beat down, and that this toxic culture needs to be addressed.
+There was no suggestion that the payout was appropriate, and that there might be a toxic employee culture that produced the beat down, and that this problem needs urgently to be addressed, given that this has to do with young people in the county’s care.

 Defunding oversight

-Instead, county officials just keep making cutbacks, because they need to make these massive payouts, Huntsman told us.
+County officials just keep making questionable cutbacks, “because they need to make these massive payouts,” said Huntsman.

-“Most of those people they just took away,”—he told us. “…Without any consultation, and without any discussion.”
+“Most of those people they simply took away,”—he told us.
+“They took them without any consultation, and without any discussion.”

-Now, instead of making use of the experience and staff of the OIG, the board is reportedly planning instead to set up a new “ethics office,” which theoretically will provide strong independent oversight.
+Now, instead of making use staff of the OIG, with their depth of experience, Huntsman said, the board reportedly plans, instead, to set up a new “ethics office,” which it is hoped will provide strong independent oversight.

-In this environment, according to Huntsman, it is perhaps not surprising, that in recent months county officials have managed to drive away two of the founding members of the Civilian Oversight Commission (Namely Sean Kennedy, and Rob Bonner.)
+In this environment, said Huntsman, it is perhaps not surprising, that in recent months county officials have managed to drive away two of the founding members of the Civilian Oversight Commission (Namely Sean Kennedy, and Rob Bonner.)

-“Government always claims to value transparency and accountability,” said Huntsman, but shooting the messenger still appears to be the most common response to criticism.
+“County government always claims to value transparency and accountability,” said Huntsman, “but shooting the messenger,” still appears to be “the most common response to criticism,” he said.

 Oversight & Subpoena power

-But, at the moment, county officials seem to no longer support oversight of the LA County Sheriff’s Department.
+Theoretically, he said, such legal fights should not be necessary between high profile county employees.
+But, at the moment, said Huntsman, county officials seem to be ambivalent, at best, regarding oversight of the LA County Sheriff’s Department.

 Oversight theater